After the

 so many superhero movies as it is, and another cinematic universe just seemed

-like too much to swallow.
+like too much at the time to swallow.
 Maybe in twenty years, it would have been a great

-time to launch this franchise, but I personally think it was too soon.
+time to launch this franchise, but I personally thought it was too soon.
 However,

 the first live action Batman crossover with Superman was genuinely tempting,